Measurement#

 Label of state B

-- source: str#
+- source: str = ''#

 An arbitrary label to group measurements from a common source

-Temperature that the measurement was taken as
+Temperature that the measurement was taken at in K. By default

-- uncertainty: FloatQuantity#
+- uncertainty: Quantity#

-The uncertainty of the DG measurement
+The uncertainty of the DG measurement in kcal/mol